Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 Mindfulness with oneself is crucial in intuitive breastfeeding.
 By listening to ourselves, we can better address our needs and the needs of our child.
 We should allow ourselves to make mistakes and learn from them.
 This is the true beauty of intuitive breastfeeding – it's about building and strengthening a relationship with your child, while also nurturing a relationship with yourself.

-By honoring our intuition and celebrating breastfeeding in its most natural form, we can build a mindful, loving, and healthy relationship with our children.
+By honoring our intuition and practicing breastfeeding in its most natural form, we can build a mindful, loving, and healthy relationship with our children.
 It's time we relearn to trust ourselves and make the breastfeeding process as natural and intuitive as it was originally meant to be.

 What is Intuitive Breastfeeding?